comptia network+ vs ccna

 • Increased earning potential and job prospects

-• A demonstration of one’s commitment and dedication to the IT industry
+• Demonstration of one’s commitment and dedication to the IT industry

 • Staying abreast of the latest advancements and technologies in the field

-Try our free Network+ question bank now to know what to expect on the real one!
+Try our free Network+ question bank now to familiarize yourself with what to expect on the real exam!

 Overview of Cisco Certified Network Associate (CCNA)

-The inception of the Cisco Certified Network Associate (CCNA) certification dates back to 1998 and has since then been deemed one of the most coveted certifications in the IT sphere.
-It is meant for individuals who aspire to build a flourishing career in network administration and possess a comprehensive understanding of Cisco technologies.
-The CCNA certification is specifically designed for novice network engineers and provides a thorough comprehension of network infrastructure, routing, and switching.
+The inception of the Cisco Certified Network Associate (CCNA) certification dates back to 1998 and it has since been recognized as one of the most coveted certifications in the IT sphere.
+It is intended for individuals who aspire to build a successful career in network administration and possess a comprehensive understanding of Cisco technologies.
+The CCNA certification is specifically designed for novice network engineers and offers a thorough comprehension of network infrastructure, routing, and switching.

 The Format and Structure of the Exam

-To earn the CCNA certification, one must pass the CCNA exam, which is a challenging test with a time duration of 120 minutes.
-The exam consists of 50-60 questions, including multiple-choice and simulation-based queries.
-Its primary objective is to gauge an individual’s competence in installing, configuring, and troubleshooting Cisco network systems.
-The certification remains valid for three years, post which the individual needs to recertify either by taking a new exam or obtaining a higher certification such as CCNP.
+To earn the CCNA certification, one must pass the CCNA exam, which is a challenging test with a duration of 120 minutes.
+The exam comprises 100-120 questions, including multiple-choice and simulation-based queries.
+Its primary objective is to assess an individual’s competency in installing, configuring, and troubleshooting Cisco network systems.
+The certification remains valid for three years.

 Individuals who hold a CCNA certification can explore a plethora of job roles in the IT industry, including network administrator, network engineer, network support specialist, and network analyst.
-The CCNA certification equips individuals with the required knowledge and skills to work with Cisco networking systems and serves as a stepping stone for pursuing higher certifications like CCNP or CCIE.
+The CCNA certification equips individuals with the necessary knowledge and skills to work with Cisco networking systems and serves as a stepping stone for pursuing higher certifications such as CCNP or CCIE.

 Holding a CCNA certification offers a multitude of benefits to individuals, including heightened marketability and an elevated earning potential.
-Organizations across the globe seek CCNA-certified professionals, who possess a strong understanding of Cisco networking systems.
+Organizations worldwide actively seek professionals who hold CCNA certifications, as they possess a strong understanding of Cisco networking systems.
 The CCNA certification showcases an individual’s commitment to professional development and serves as a testament to their knowledge and skills.
-Moreover, CCNA-certified individuals have access to a wealth of resources, including training and support from Cisco, along with a network of peers and mentors in the IT industry.
+Moreover, CCNA-certified individuals have access to a wealth of resources, including training and support from Cisco, as well as a network of peers and mentors in the IT industry.

 You can get our CCNA practice test questions to evaluate your knowledge level and familiarize yourself with the test format.